 "The DC Collaborative supports the work of our small department by helping to promote and schedule tours.
 Thanks to this collaborative effect, NMWA is able to reach more DCPS students than it ever could on its own."

 Arts and Humanities for Every Student

 The National Museum of Women in the Arts is a AHFES Provider!
-Teachers may view their AHFES programs here.
+Teachers can view their AHFES Catalogue here.